 The overall framework, system and processes is working well and continues to be developed and embedded across all parts of the Council.

-New and emerging risks / and any high risks not being controlled effectively have been raised during the year and escalated to ELT as appropriate.
-These included matters related to the financial stability of the Council, SEND, associated parties, housing generally and property conditions specifically, employment and staffing.
+Any new and emerging risks / and any high risks not being controlled effectively have been raised during the year and escalated to ELT as appropriate.
+These included matters related to the financial stability of the Council, SEND, associated parties, housing generally and property conditions specifically, employment and staffing- particularly in the context of hard to fill posts and the impact that this can have on performance in certain operational areas.